finnair/v-validation/packages/core/README.md

 - `allOf` - value must satisfy all the validators
   - validators are run in parallel and the results are combined
   - if conversion happens, all the validators must return the same value (deepEquals)
+- `anyOf` - at least one of the validators must match
 - `oneOf` - exactly one validator must match while others should return false
 - `compositionOf` - validators are run one after another against the (current) converted value (a shortcut for [`Validator.next`](#next))